JeetNarayanChakraborty/PVault/README.md

 PVault is a secure and efficient password management application designed to help users store and manage their passwords safely.
 Built with Spring Boot, Hibernate, MySQL, HTML, and a little JavaScript, PVault ensures that your credentials are protected and easily accessible when needed.

+In addition to core password management capabilities, PVault includes an advanced **Password Insight** feature.
+This feature uses AI and Have I Been Pwned to analyze passwords in detail — checking strength, identifying patterns, and verifying whether the password has been compromised in known data breaches.

 ## Features

 - **Secure Storage**: Passwords are encrypted and stored securely to prevent unauthorized access.
 - **User-Friendly Interface**: Intuitive design for easy navigation and management of your passwords.
 - **Two-Factor Authentication using OTP**: Enhances security by requiring an additional verification step.
+- **Password Insight Analysis**: Provides detailed feedback on password strength, detects common patterns, and integrates with Have I Been Pwned to check if the password has appeared in any known breaches.

 ## Installation